Nursing Jobs in USA with Visa Sponsorship

 What visa do most international nurses get sponsored for?

 Most international nurses are sponsored through the EB-3 green card pathway under the Schedule A shortage occupation designation, which skips the standard labor certification process and leads directly to permanent residence.
-Some specialty nursing roles (nurse practitioners, CRNAs) may qualify for H-1B, and Canadian/Mexican nurses may be eligible for TN visas.
+Some specialty nursing roles (nurse practitioners, CRNAs) may qualify for H-1B visa, and Canadian/Mexican nurses may be eligible for TN visas.

 What credentials do I need besides NCLEX to work as a nurse in the U.S.?